 During that time, I also got involved in the testing team of the Mid Infrared Instrument MIRI for the James Webb Space Telescope, which took place at the Rutherford Appleton Laboratory, near Oxford in…Read more

 Since October 2008, I am part of the Herschel Science Centre, the science operations center of the Herschel Space Observatory, located at the European Space Astronomy Centre (ESAC) of the European Space Agency, near Madrid, in Spain.
-Here I am Data Processing scientist and chair of the Data Processing Users’ Group, a body the coordinates the user input and feeds it back into the development plan for the Herschel data reduction software, called HIPE.Read more
+Here I was Data Processing scientist and chair of the Data Processing Users’ Group, a body the coordinated the user input and feeds it back into the development plan for the Herschel data reduction software, called HIPE.Read more

 Since July 2015 I am Astronomy Archives Science Lead at the ESAC Science Data Centre.